IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-2.md

   title: Developing IBM Streams Applications with Python
 next:
   file: python-appapi-devguide-2a
-  title: 2.0 Developing for the IBM Streaming Analytics service
+  title: 2.0 Tutorial: Developing for the IBM Streaming Analytics service
 ---

 The Python language support package is shipped with IBM Streams.
 You can also download the latest package as part of the com.ibm.streamsx.topology toolkit or as a stand-alone streamsx Python package.
 You can use either the toolkit or the Python package, the only difference between them is how you download them.